Australian inquiry asks whether mom smothered her 4 children

 “However, it is not the only source of evidence relevant to the question of her guilty.
 Another significant category of evidence were diaries and journals she maintained when the children were alive,” Callan added.

-A second phase of the inquiry that begins in February will focus on the dairies which prosecutors in her trial presented as “intimate, personal and exact analysis of what her thinking” when she wrote them, Callan said.
+A second phase of the inquiry that begins in February will focus on the dairies which prosecutors in her trial presented as “intimate, personal and exact analysis of … her thinking” when she wrote them, Callan said.

 Prosecutors “characterized certain entries in her diaries, particularly in combination, as admissions of guilt, suggesting the diaries were the strongest evidence that you could possibly have for Ms. Folbigg having murdered her four children,” Callan said.